trevor-vardeman/lyric-liker/README.md

 11. Utilize and enjoy the app. :)

 ## Note
 If I were hosting this as a real application on the internet, I would purchase the Musixmatch paid subscription.
 Unfortunately the free subscription only provides 30% of the lyrics of every song.
 In the real world we would obvously want 100% of the lyrics of each song.
 Additionally, the Spotify API pulls in only the first 20 playlists and first 100 songs as well.
-This can be extended a little further
+This can be extended a little further.

 ## Credits
 APIs used: